Why Suvendu Adhikari is the New Dada in Town

 Kishor's "clean-up" drive within the party meant that dissenters who were looking for more power and status, like Suvendu, were increasingly sidelined.
 More organisational power within the party also slipped away.

-Party insiders say that with the elections coming close, IPAC is likely to not go with Suvendu's choice of candidates for approximately 65 seats spread across Midnapore and adjoining districts over which he holds influence.
+Party insiders say that with the elections coming close, I-PAC was likely to not go with Suvendu's choice of candidates for approximately 65 seats spread across Midnapore and adjoining districts over which he holds influence.
 As organisational changes were made in the party in the last few months, many of Suvendu's main men were given less control.

 On 12 November, Kishor drove down to the Adhikari residence in Midnapore's Kanthi in order to seek a meeting with Suvendu.
 He reportedly could only meet his father Shishir.